Roo the two-legged dog gets a new set of wheels

 Roo’s story has captured the hearts of people across the country, with the shelter getting applications, donations, and gifts by mail from places as far as Texas, New York and Florida.
 The outpouring of support Roo has received from the community started when the shelter asked for donations on social media in order to purchase the front-wheel cart.

-“Well we did ask for 700 dollars and we received over 2,000 which is amazing,” Casteel said.
-The excess money donated went straight to “Cain’s Benevolent Fund,” the very same one that allowed for Roo’s care and was created by the shelter to help local families with their pet’s medical bills.
+“Well we did ask for $700 and we received over $2,000, which is amazing,” Casteel said.
+The excess money donated went straight to “Cain’s Benevolent Fund,” the same one that allowed for Roo’s care and was created by the shelter to help local families with their pet’s medical bills.

 Roo was also neutered on Jan.
 8 and the next chapter in his journey is to get adopted.
 Casteel said they have found a loving family that already has experience with dogs and checks off all the requirements they need to take care of the energetic, happy pup.